James Gandolfini: Influence and legacy

 In December 2013, following an online petition started by one of Gandolfini's high school classmates, his hometown of Park Ridge gave a section of Park Avenue (the street he grew up on) the nickname "James Gandolfini Way".
 Signs were installed at the intersection of Park Avenue and Kinderkamack Road at a public ceremony attended by several of his former Sopranos co-stars.
 That same month, HBO released a tribute documentary in honor of Gandolfini.
 The documentary, James Gandolfini: Tribute to a Friend, featured co-star interviews and behind-the-scenes footage.
 Filmmaker Spike Jonze, who had previously worked with Gandolfini on Where the Wild Things Are, dedicated his Academy Award–winning film Her to Gandolfini.

 In 2014, Gandolfini was posthumously inducted into the New Jersey Hall of Fame.
 In 2019, his son Michael was cast as the younger version of Tony Soprano in the prequel film The Many Saints of Newark.
 Michael watched the show for the first time to prepare for the role, describing it as an intense process.
 In 2022, the Montvale service area on the Garden State Parkway was renamed for Gandolfini.
 The renaming was part of a project that honored several New Jersey residents prominent in the arts, entertainment, and sports.

-In 2024, in the weeks leading up to the release of his longtime passion project Megalopolis, Francis Ford Coppola revealed to Rolling Stone that Gandolfini gave him a lot of great suggestions for the film back when he read for the role of Mayor Franklyn Cicero, who was ultimately portrayed by Giancarlo Esposito, back when Coppola did a reading of an early draft in 2001.
+In 2024, in the weeks leading up to the release of his longtime passion project Megalopolis, Francis Ford Coppola revealed to Rolling Stone that Gandolfini gave him a lot of great suggestions for the film during a 2001 reading of an early draft in which Gandolfini read for the role of Mayor Franklyn Cicero (who was ultimately portrayed by Giancarlo Esposito).